jmzkChain/jmzk/docs/ABI-References.md

 * __#1__: `EVT8MGU4aKiVzqMtWi9zLpu8KuTHZWjQQrX475ycSxEkLd6aBpraX`
 * __#2__: `SIG_K1_JzrdhWW46N5nFUZzTUmhg2sK4nKNGktPz2UdRz9bSAP5pY4nhicKWCuo6Uc6U7KBBwD8VfjsSxzHWT87R41xMaubnzMq8w`

-These are all the base types and ABIs are built on these types.
+ABIs are built on Base Types given above.

 ### `asset` Type
-`asset` type is composed of two parts: the number part, which can be price or volume, and the symbol part is the type name of asset.
+`asset` type is composed of two parts: the number part representing price or volume, and the symbol part describing the type name of asset.

-The number part is a number plus a `.` which introduces its precision.
+The number part is a number containing a `.` which introduces its precision.
 The precision is determined by the digits after the `.`.
-It means that `0.300` has the precision of 3 but `0.3` only has the precision of 1.
+That is, `0.300` has the precision of 3, while `0.3` only has the precision of 1.
 The precision of an asset should be less than __18__.

-The symbol introduces the name of this asset, and it's consisted of uppercase alphabets.
-Length of the symbol name should be less than 7 chars.
+The symbol part introduces the asset name, which is consisted of UPPERCASE alphabets, with a length less than 7 chars.

-Both the precision and symbol makes up one type of asset.
-Only the same type of asset can be added up.
-The `EVT` asset is a type of asset with the precision of 4 and `EVT` as symbol name.
-So `12.0000 EVT` is a valid `EVT` asset but `12.000 EVT`, `12 EVT` and `12.00000 EVT` are all invalid `EVT` asset.
+Only the assets of the same type can be added up.
+The `EVT` asset is an asset type with the precision of 4 and `EVT` as symbol name.
+Therefore, `12.0000 EVT` is a valid `EVT` asset, but `12.000 EVT`, `12 EVT` or `12.00000 EVT` are invalid `EVT` asset due to the wrong precisions.

 ### `authorizer_ref` Type
 For the `authorizer_ref`, it's a reference to one authorizer.
 Current valid authorizer including an account, a group or special `OWNER` group (aka. owners field in one token).